Campus Race to Zero Waste 2022

 Start spring cleaning early.
 Take this opportunity to de-clutter and properly dispose of unwanted items you’ve been meaning to recycle for weeks.
 The more you recycle during the next eight weeks, the better Drexel's numbers will be.

-Real Estate and Facilities will host a RecycleMania collection event on all three Philadelphia campuses.
-Paper, cell phones, batteries of all kinds, computer equipment*, old and used up toner and ink cartridges, batteries of all kinds, and plastic, glass, aluminum containers, will be accepted for recycling at the following dates, times and locations.
+Real Estate and Facilities will host a collection event on all three Philadelphia campuses.
+Electronics, computer equipment*, old and used up toner and ink cartridges and batteries of all kinds will be accepted for recycling at the following dates, times and locations.

 - Where: Outside the main entrance in front of the flagpole